Greek athlete tests positive for Johnson drug

 Chondrokoukis' father and coach Kyriakos said the athlete would seek a retest after a positive test for stanozolol.

-"I will fight - we will fight - to respond and see exactly what happened," a statement from Kryiakos Chondrokoukis said [nL6E8IQHID].
+"I will fight - we will fight - to respond and see exactly what happened," a statement from Kryiakos Chondrokoukis said.

 Hungarian discus thrower Zoltan Kovago, a silver medallist at the 2004 Athens Games, will also miss the Olympics after the Court of Arbitration for Sport said he had failed to provide a sample when requested.
 Kovago denied doping and said he had provided three samples within a four-day period around the time in question.